-While 2017 is the inaugural year for the Symposium to be held at Maris Stella, Long Beach Island, New Jersey, it is not the first Symposium on the topic that integrated with a Taijiquan Festival or Retreat.
+Since 2017, every year we plan a Symposium to be held at Maris Stella, Long Beach Island, New Jersey.
+But it is not the first Symposium on the topic (the integration of academic research with a Taijiquan Festival or Qigong Retreat).

 Admittedly, academics was not the major draw.
 People came from all over the world not for research, but because the top lineage holder of each of the five styles of Taijiquan (Master Wu Wenhan, Master Yang Zhenduo, Master Chen Zhenglei, Master Sun Yongtian, Master Ma Hailong) were doing workshops.